TheBigBadWolfClub/go-lab/README.md

 ```

 The version v1.2.3 then will be available to be required via go mod by all projects.
+>>>>>>> 1f9e03d...
+Initial commit

+### Git-Hooks
+In order to make sure you commit only correctly formatted files please use the `make install-hooks` command to install the githooks.
+The following hooks will be installed:
+- post-checkout: automatically runs `go mod vendor` after checkout to have the correct dependencies for the branch
+- pre-commit: automatically runs `go mod tidy` and `go mod vendor` and stops if that changed your go.mod or go.sum (which most likely means there were unnecessary dependencies in the go.mod before)
+- pre-push: automatically runs `make check` before push to make sure you are not pushing bad code

+## Versioning
+*(This is a TL;DR version of this: https://blog.golang.org/publishing-go-modules#TOC_3.)*

 ## License information